 No student will be given any kind of medication by the Nurse or other school personnel without written permission from his/her parents.
 Required medical forms can be found on FACTS, the school website, or by contacting the medical team at medical@stalux.org.
-All medication must be brought to the Nurse's Office in its original container by a parent or responsible adult.
-Prescription medication must be appropriately labeled by the pharmacy, and a physician's written order must be on file.
-Non-prescription medication must be unexpired and labeled with the student's name. \THE SCHOOL DOES NOT SUPPLY MEDICATION, parents must supply ALL medication.
-Only rescue inhalers and Epinephrine auto-injectors are permitted to be "self-carried" within the school with a signed physician's order on file.
-No other medication, including OTC medications are permitted to be self-managed within school.
+Any prescription medication's needed during the school day must be brought to the Nurse's Office in its original container by a parent or responsible adult, and they supply should not exceed 30 days worth of medication.
+Prescription medication's must be appropriately labeled by the pharmacy, and a physician's written order must be on file.
+Rescue inhalers, Epinephrine auto-injectors. and Diabetic supplies/insulin are permitted to be "self-carried" on campus with a signed physician's order on file.
+No other medications, including OTC medications, are permitted to be self-managed by students within school.